 The Nothern Alps, aka the Hida Mountains (飛騨山脈), span over the prefectures of Nagano, Toyama, Gifu.
 And they even touch a little bit of Niigata Prefecture.

-The highest mountain of the Northern Alps is Mount Hotakadake (穂高岳).
+The highest mountain in the Northern Alps is Mount Hotakadake (穂高岳).
 It is 3,190 meters (10,470 ft) tall and consists of 5 peaks.

 In Japanese, they are known as Kita Alps (北アルプス)